ncoghlan/misc/notes/python3/questions_and_answers.rst

 page for the migration.

-Outside the Linux ecosystem, other Python redistributors like ActiveState, Enthought, and Continuum Analytics provide both Python 2 and Python 3 releases.
+Outside the Linux ecosystem, other Python redistributors like ActiveState, Enthought, and Continuum Analytics provide both Python 2 and Python 3 releases, and Python 3 environments are also available through the major public cloud platforms.

 .. _Python 2 or Python 3: http://wiki.python.org/moin/Python2orPython3